Modify extended data types (EDTs) through extension

 - Decimals (NoOfDecimals property)

-- For more information, see Extending decimal point precision for extended data types.
+- For more information, see Extending decimal point precision for selected data types.

 You modify the properties as you would for newly added elements, using the property sheet.